lisnjs/lisn.js/packages/lisn.js/README.md

 There are **React wrappers** available as a separate package.
 It works in server-side rendering environments like Next.js.

+**NEW in v1.3.0** LISN now has an effect controller!
+Read about it below in basic concepts.

 LISN also comes with many awesome widgets, like:

 * Collapsible